-By Joshua Rivero
+By Soren Rivero

 Did you know that Tulum used to be a walled city and was the last city built by the Mayan people?
 In fact, Tulum was a site of worship dedicated to the Great Descending God by the Mayan people back in the 13th century.

 Given the city’s vast history, many grand adventures and exciting activities await travelers in Tulum — here are 5 of the best!

 Cenotes are large pits that form as a result of limestone eroding or collapsing, leading to a massive hole in the surface of the earth that exposes groundwater.
 Eventually, the cool groundwater mixes with rainwater deposit to form what are essentially massive holes of water in the ground.
 The word "cenote" is usually associated with the Yucatan Peninsula, as that’s where the Mayans drew their water supply.
 Being that Tulum is located on the Yucatan Peninsula, the city is brimming with access to dozens of cenotes of varying sizes!

 Swimming and snorkeling are allowed in most cenotes depending on their sizes.
 If swimming in a giant underground pool of water sounds scary to you, there are some cenotes that have walkways which allow you to travel through sinkholes without having to become submerged in water.
 People regard cenotes as having incredible healing powers, which make them very attractive for spiritual journeys.